logdna/logdna-agent/tools/README.md

 - `ghr` by `go get -u github.com/tcnksm/ghr`

 ### Environment Variables
-- `GITHUB_API_TOKEN`
+- `GITHUB_TOKEN`
 - `CHOCO_API_KEY`

 ### Steps
 1. Compile the source code into the executable
 2. Package the executable into the NuPKG package
-3. Create / Update the GitHub Release for the specified tag by uploading the NuPKG package
+3. *Optionally*, Create / Update the GitHub Release for the specified tag by uploading the NuPKG package
 4. Publish the NuPKG package into [Chocolatey](https://chocolatey.org/packages/logdna-agent)